michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 ### For a Local Deployment test (always a good idea)

 1. Set up the local Environment in Azure and switch to it
-2. Register a model to the Environment (the ML model, e.g. a saved CNTK model in a [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) based format)
+2. Register a model (the ML model, e.g. a saved CNTK model in a [Protobuf](https://en.wikipedia.org/wiki/Protocol_Buffers) based format)
-3. Create a manifest for the model (or multiple models)
+3. Create a manifest for all requirements to build an image (e.g. model, dependencies and can include multiple models)
 4. Create a docker image with the environment and pertinent files
 5. Create and deploy the service using the docker image